Time to put down your cell phone, switch off the computer and head into the wilderness for a real African bush experience!

 The perfect crowd-free place to soak up the wild beauty of Africa!

-This Kruger Bush Camp Safari starts with collection from OR Tambo International Airport in Johannesburg, or Centurion Gautrain Station.
+This Kruger Bush Camp Safari starts with collection from OR Tambo International Airport in Johannesburg, or Persequor Park in Pretoria.
 The shuttle travels from Johannesburg, the commercial heart of South Africa, to Greater Kruger Park, in the Limpopo Province.

 We head into the leading safari region of the country, stopping to admire the views en route to Timbavati Private Nature Reserve.
 The shuttle takes us to a well-known bush pub where a team member from the bush camp collects us and transfers us into the exclusive game park.